Management & Shell Users

 sudo.
 Sysadmin users can perform any appliance configuration procedure in these documents that note you need root access, or to be the root user, to perform.
 Sysadmin users are created and configured by the Root user or other Sysadmin users.
 There are no built-in, pre-configured Sysadmin users.

-- Support User (default)—A single, default, built-in Linux user that is allowed to execute a limited set of appliance shell commands and scripts to allow for low-level message broker troubleshooting.
+- Support User (default)—A single, default, built-in Linux user that is allowed to execute a limited set of appliance shell commands and scripts to allow for low-level event broker troubleshooting.

 - Support Users (creatable)—These are additional support users that are created and configured by either Root or Sysadmin users.
 They have the same privileges as the default Support user, and are allowed to execute a limited set of appliance shell commands and scripts.